vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 have, however, in the fact that ether is treated regularly as one of the five elements a warning against regarding it as essentially distinct in the view of the Upanisads from the other more obvious material elements.1 Yet it must be noted that in Buddhism no serious advance was made in attempting to under- stand the nature of space; it was for some unintelligible reason excluded from non-derived Rupa,2 and, when the Andhakas claimed that the room between objects was perceptible, this view was rejected, a defect which has been traced to the failure of Buddhism to investigate the true function of mind.3

 The position with regard to causality is the same.
-In the Samkhya system and in the Buddhist the category of causality is regarded as truly existing, and the Samkhya quite seriously applies the doctrine of causality as enabling it to determine the nature of its final principles: the things of empirical life are referred ultimately to one ground in nature, Prakṛti, while again the unfolding of nature is essentially relative to some principle for whose advantage it takes place, which is the Purușa.
+In the Samkhya system and in the Buddhist the category of causality is regarded as truly existing, and the Samkhya quite seriously applies the doctrine of causality as enabling it to determine the nature of its final principles: the things of empirical life are referred ultimately to one ground in nature, Prakṛti, while again the unfolding of nature is essentially relative to some principle for whose advantage it takes place, which is the Puruṣa.
 In the Upanisads a theory of causality is not to be found, and the early texts have not the term, Karana; nor is this remarkable: in effect the Brahman is essentially above all cause: when the categories of place, time, substance, and cause disappear, then the Brahman remains over, as it is said in a very late text.
 The Chandogya Upanisad 5 uses the idea of root and shoot to convey the idea of derivation.

 Imperfect, however, as are the views of the Upanisads on these points, the defects of their theories must not be exaggerated.
 The amount of progress made in developing speculation on these questions for many centuries after was very slight, as can be seen from even a brief glance at the Buddhist theory of sense as developed in the Pāli Nikayas.
 In that theory the chief difference is unquestionably the effort to do without a self at all, which was clearly one aspect of the Buddhist faith, though by no means the only aspect and certainly in the long run not the most important.
 But apart from the odium theologicum it is impossible to grant this attempt any real validity at all: it would have been easy to show that the conception of the Atman attained by the Brahmans was inadequate, but it was merely a retrogression to solve the problem by ignoring its existence: there is nothing in the Nikayas to suggest the most moderate competence in treating of the matter, the whole Buddhist position

 1 So also the AkaŚa is the body of the Atman like fire, wind, moon, and stars.
 BAU. iii.
 7. 12; cf. iv.
 4. 5.

 2 C. Rhys Davids, Buddhist Manual of Psychological Ethics, pp. liv, lxvi.
 Buddhist Psychology (1924), pp. 274 ff.
-See also Keith, Buddhist Philosophy, pp. 94 f., 160, 168 f., 185 f.; Indian Logic and Atomism, pp. 235 ff.; Karma- Mimämsä, pp. 53 ff.; Samkhya System2, pp. 43, 99.
+See also Keith, Buddhist Philosophy, pp. 94 f., 160, 168 f., 185 f.; Indian Logic and Atomism, pp. 235 ff.; Karma- Mimāmsā, pp. 53 ff.; Samkhya System2, pp. 43, 99.

 • Sarvasãropanisad.